Position

 Plumbing Foreman Job Description Sample

 The Plumbing Foreman is responsible for overseeing the installation, maintenance, and repair of plumbing systems in residential, commercial, and industrial settings.
-This role requires leadership skills, technical knowledge, and a commitment to ensuring that all plumbing work is completed safely, efficiently, and to the highest standards.
+This role requires strong leadership skills, technical expertise, and the ability to manage a team of plumbers effectively.

 Responsibilities:

-• Supervise and coordinate the activities of plumbing workers.
+• Supervise and coordinate the work of plumbing crews.

-• Plan and schedule plumbing work, ensuring that tasks are completed on time and within budget.
+• Plan and schedule plumbing projects, ensuring they are completed on time and within budget.

-• Inspect plumbing systems to ensure compliance with local codes and regulations.
+• Inspect plumbing systems and installations to ensure compliance with local codes and regulations.

-• Maintain accurate records of work completed, materials used, and labor hours.
+• Maintain accurate records of work performed, materials used, and labor costs.

 Qualifications

-• High school diploma or equivalent required; vocational training or associate degree in plumbing preferred.
+• High school diploma or equivalent required; vocational training in plumbing preferred.

 • Minimum of 5 years of experience as a plumber, with at least 2 years in a supervisory or foreman role.